Creature Care Cards

 Bearded dragons are omnivorous, meaning they eat both insects and plant matter.
 One of the most difficult part of owning a bearded dragon is understanding their dietary needs.
 This is a very basic guide - further research is recommended.

 Crickets, dubia roaches and hornworms are a great staple diet, with superworms, butterworms and waxworms as additional treat choices.
+Other great insect choices are lobster roaches, red runners, banana roaches, discoid roaches, locust, phoenix and silk worms.
 Be sure the insects you offer are no bigger than the space between your dragon's eyes.
 Insects should be dusted with calcium and vitamin powder at least 3 times a week.
 Be sure to remove uneaten insects.

 Feeding times change as well.
 Babies and juveniles need to eat multiple times a day.
 Raising a baby bearded dragon can be daunting!
 As they reach adulthood, insects can be offered 2-3 times a week with fresh greens and fruits available daily.